Craigie High School

-Craigie High School (CHS) is a co-educational government funded High school situated in the city of Dundee, Scotland.
+Craigie High School (CHS) was a co-educational government funded High school situated in the city of Dundee, Scotland.
 The school is located within Craigiebank and has been serving the areas of Craigiebank, Douglas and Pitkerro for over 50 years.
-It is planned to close in 2025 after a merger between the school and Braeview Academy was confirmed in January 2021.
+It closed in 2025 after a merger between the school and Braeview Academy was confirmed in January 2021.

 History

 In November 1963, the Dundee Sub-Works Committee asked the Town Clerk to negotiate for the purchase of 12 acres of ground at Craigie Home Farm south as a site for a new secondary school.
 The contract was won by Charles Gray (Builders) at a total cost of £935,000.

 Craigie High School first opened its doors to pupils on 20 August 1970, although some building work continued until the official opening on 11 December 1970 by Sir Garnet Wilson, former Lord Provost of Dundee and whom the street entrance of the school, Garnet Terrace, was named for.

 When opened, the school was considered a major step forward in improving education in Dundee due it being the first purpose built comprehensive school in the city.
 For this reason, the school was featured in the local newspaper The Courier.

 As of 2019, Dundee City Council were considered replacing Craigie High and nearby Braeview Academy with a new school on the site of the former St. Saviour's High School, involving some of Craigie's pupils transferring to Grove Academy The merger was approved in 2021.